Sydney Frederick Galvayne

 Sydney Frederick Galvayne (2 April 1848 - 10 June 1913) was the nom de plume of Frederick Henry Attride, also known as Ralph Frederick Osborne, a well-known Victorian-era horse tamer, and author.
 He was a renowned expert in the health and well-being of horses and authored four books on the topic.
 He is best known for estimating the age of a horse by a groove on its teeth.
 The groove is widely known as the Galvayne's Groove, and is located on the lateral surface of the upper third incisor.

 Birth and family

 Frederick Henry Attride was born on 2 April 1848, at Park Road in Peckham.
-His parents were Henry and Sarah Attride, and Frederick was the second child of ten children.
+His parents were Henry and Sarah Attride (nee Phillips), and Frederick was the second child of ten children.
 Henry was a Clerk at the Bank of England.

 Early years

 Frederick went to school at the Upper School in Peckham, founded by Dr. John Yeats, for four years and the Manilla College, another Independent Boys School, established by Mr. John Douglas for three years.
 His schooling was clearly focused on a career in the City of London, like his father and grandfather before him.
 Frederick was a keen sportsman, both in cricket and athletics.
 There was a great cricket oval at Peckham Rye near his home and school.
 He played at least one game at The Oval.
 His father Henry was a committee member of the Hanover Cricket Club for whom Frederick played.
 At the time Cricket clubs also participated in athletics where he was a runner in the 440 yards handicap.